 Hays County residents approve bonds totaling $237 million

-A pair of separate bond initiatives that called for a collection of county-wide road improvements as well as various improvements to the county jail were given the green light by voters this November.
+A pair of bond initiatives that called for a collection of county-wide road improvements as well as various improvements to the county jail were given the green light by voters this November.
 Proposition 1, which called for roughly $106.4 million for jail improvements and a co-located 911 facility, narrowly passed with 51 percent of the vote.
 Meanwhile, Proposition 2, which called for $131 million in road improvements, passed with 59 percent of the vote.

 Sheriff incumbent reelected, longtime constable ousted